 Get to know me

-Alongside my academic background, I am a qualified pharmacy technician, having studied and trained to pass the GPhC exam alongside my degree.
+Alongside my academic background, I am a qualified pharmacy technician, having studied and trained to pass the GPhC exam alongside my undergraduate degree.
 This taught me how to thrive in fast-paced environments, multitask effectively, and solve problems under pressure.
-It also sparked my interest in pharmaceutical news and market reporting—a beat I continue to cover as part of the St Andrews Economist Science and Technology section, where I am adept at distilling complex topics into engaging and accessible narratives.
+It also sparked my interest in pharmaceutical news and market reporting—a beat I covered for the St Andrews Economist Science and Technology section, and was awarded Science and Technology Writer of the Year.
+A big part of my journalism is distilling complex topics into engaging and accessible narratives for a wide audience.

-In addition to my work in major newsrooms, I am a leader in my university’s journalism scene.
-I write for the business section of the St Andrews Economist and produce the weekly newsletter for Mercury Capital Management (a student-run multi-asset investment fund).
+In addition to my work in major newsrooms, I was a leader in my university’s journalism scene.
+I wrote for the business and scitech sections of the St Andrews Economist and produce the weekly newsletter for Mercury Capital Management (a student-run multi-asset investment fund).
+I also moderated a financial insights conference with leading industry professionals.
 These roles have enhanced my understanding of key economic concepts and language, while keeping me informed on market news and movements on a daily basis.
 As Editor-in-Chief of the Blockchain Society, I provide editorial leadership, focusing on blockchain and cryptocurrency innovations, and spearhead the curation of our semesterly magazine.
-I also serve as Editor-in-Chief of N/A Magazine, fostering a platform that emphasises dialogue and empowerment, with a strong focus on diversity and inclusion—values I hold deeply.
-I believe that diverse perspectives lead to meaningful conversations and the uncovering of new ideas, a principle I always aim to bring to the teams I lead.
+I have served as Editor-in-Chief of N/A Magazine, fostering a platform that emphasises dialogue and empowerment, with a strong focus on diversity and inclusion—values I hold deeply.
+I believe that diverse perspectives lead to meaningful debate and the uncovering of new ideas, a principle I always aim to bring to the teams I lead.

 These leadership roles have taught me the importance of both leading and collaborating within a team.
 They've refined my editorial judgment, helping me understand what makes a compelling and well-structured article.
 I am a highly driven and ambitious individual with a long-term goal of becoming an anchor, using my platform to make a global impact.
 Above all, I am fully dedicated to journalism and its potential to shape the world.